 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Editor’s note: This is a recurring post, regularly updated with new information and offers.

-The Capital One Venture bonus of 50,000 miles, 2x miles on spending, $95 annual fee (waived for the first year), what’s not to like?
+The Capital One Venture bonus of 50,000 miles, 2x miles on spending, $95 annual fee, what’s not to like?
 But, is it the best travel credit card for you?
 Let’s dive deeper into this Capital One Venture card review.

 The information for the Capital One® Venture® Rewards Credit Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 Capital One Venture Card Review 2020

 Capital One Venture Bonus Earn 50,000 Bonus Miles